-Exploring Cadiz: Things to Do & Travel Guide
+Exploring Cadiz, Spain’s Oldest City: Things to Do & Travel Guide

 On a trip to Andalusia, I had to visit Spain’s oldest city: Cadiz.
-This beautiful seaside city has a history that spans thousands of years and is still magnificent to visit today.
+I was super excited because I love old cities and this was really the old city.
+This beautiful seaside area has a history that spans thousands of years and is still magnificent to visit today.

 “Towards Spain [in the Atlantic Ocean], at about 100 paces distance, is another long island, three miles wide, on which the original city of Gades stood.
 By Ephorus and Philistides it is called Erythia, by Timaeus and Silenus Aphrodisias, and by the natives the Isle of Juno [Hera].”